Squidiis/Shiro/README.md

     - Leaderboard roles to reward users who have reached a certain place (Message and Invite Leaderboard have their own roles, each place can also be filled with an individual role)
     - Booster channel system (Always sends a notification when someone boosts the server)

+* Message system
+    - Sticky message (ensures that a message you specify is always at the end of a channel, if a new message is sent, the sticky message is packed back to the end of the channel)
+    - Auto message (always sends a message to a specific channel in a selected interval maxiaml in a 30 day cycle)

 ## 📝 Requirements

 - [aiomysql==0.2.0](https://pypi.org/project/aiomysql/)